Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 We don’t have a long history of using huge and bulk full-sized SIM card.
 Now almost every smartphone supports nano cards.
 Technology changes take time for complete adoption.
 Before every one of us jumps over the eSIM, all the major carriers need to agree the eSIMs are the future of SIM.

 But it starts with one carrier, which will then grow to two, and so forth.
 Like we mentioned earlier, Google’s Pixel 2 is the first smartphone to use an eSIM.
 Now, a lot of other smartphones come with this feature these days.
 We mentioned before, switching phones carrier would be a lot easier with the eSIM.
 But you can swap your SIM card out in seconds, where the change to eSIMs might take longer to do the same thing.

 eSIM works as similar to the physical SIM card that you are familiar with.
 It is embedded on the device and you just need to talk with a telecom operator to activate the card.
 If you have both physical and eSIM on your device, you will be able to use both SIM at the same time.
 When you are connected to two separate networks, your handset will display both networks on the screen at the same time.

 If the phone is in standby and both the SIM and eSIM are active, you will be able to receive calls and texts on both numbers.
 You can choose a “default” line that you make calls on, use SMS and the other line for data.
 You can store more than one eSIM on your phone, but you can use only one at a time.

-Nepal is not yet ready for the implementation of eSIM yet.
-As per the information we have got, eSIM service is not available here in the country with any telecom operators.
-Many smartphones and connected devices are ready to adopt the new eSIM concept.
-We would like to request the Nepali telecom operators to gear up for this service.
+Nepal is getting ready for the implementation of eSIM.
+The eSIM service is not available here in the country with any telecom operators.
+As per the information we have got, Nepal Telecom is planning to bring eSIM service in Nepal in FY 2078/79.
+Many smartphones and connected devices have already adopted the eSIM concept.
+We would like to request all Nepali telecom operators to gear up for this service.